RichardKnop/machinery/Godeps/_workspace/src/github.com/streadway/amqp/README.md

 # Goals

-Provide an functional interface that closely represents the AMQP 0.9.1 model targeted to RabbitMQ as a server.
+Provide a functional interface that closely represents the AMQP 0.9.1 model targeted to RabbitMQ as a server.
 This includes the minimum necessary to interact the semantics of the protocol.